GateNLP/gateplugin-Crowd_Sourcing/README.md

 # gateplugin-Crowd_Sourcing
-GATE plugin to interface with the CrowdFlower crowd sourcing platform
+GATE plugin to interface with the Figure Eight (formerly CrowdFlower) crowd sourcing platform